Kitzbuhel

 Getting There

-Kitzbühel has its own train station (Kitzbühel Bahnhof) on the Salzburg-Innsbruck line.
-From Salzburg: 1.5 hours; from Innsbruck: 1.5 hours; from Munich: around 2.5 hours with one change at Kufstein.
-No car necessary once you’re there — the old town is compact and walking is the practical option.
+Kitzbühel has its own train station on the Salzburg-Innsbruck line.
+From Salzburg: 1.5 hours.
+From Innsbruck: 1.5 hours.
+From Munich: about 2.5 hours with one change at Kufstein.
+No car necessary once you’ve arrived – the old town is compact and walkable.
+Innsbruck Airport is the nearest international connection, about 1.5 hours by car or train.